pactus-project/pactus.org/docs/guide/consensus-without-delegation.md

 ## Delegated Proof of Stake

 Some blockchains address this paradox by defining delegation.
-In Delegated Proof of Stake (dPoS), people put their stakes in the hands of a group of ‘delegates’ and these delegates validate transactions and produce blocks.
+In Delegated Proof of Stake (dPoS), people put their stakes in the hands of a group of “delegates” and these delegates validate transactions and produce blocks.

 But how can voters trust a delegate?
 If a delegate is acting badly, what will happen?
 You can stake